Crough Seamount: Regional

 The region lies between and around the islands of Pitcairn and Easter Island.
 There, the East Pacific Rise is interrupted by a trapezoid microplate known as the Easter Microplate about 400 km wide.
 Seafloor spreading occurs at a rate of about 16 cm/year.

 There is a topographic swell that connects the two islands and continues eastward towards Sala y Gomez.
 The origin of this swell and the various volcanoes and seamounts associated with it has been variously explained as either being due to a mantle plume which forms volcanoes that are then carried away through plate motion or by a "hot line" where a number of simultaneously active volcanic centres develop.
 This geological lineament may extend all the way to Tonga.

 Crough seamount was probably formed by the Easter hotspot that also generated Easter Island albeit with the participation of a nearby fracture zone that modified the trend of the hotspot path.
 In this case the Easter Island-Sala y Gomez ridge and the Crough Seamount would be conjugate volcanic ridges paired across the East Pacific Rise. although it is possible that two separate hotspots were active on the eastern and western side of the East Pacific Rise.
 Another theory postulates that Crough was formed by its own hotspot, the Crough hotspot.

 Together with Ducie and Henderson Crough forms a 1300 km long westward trending lineament with each volcano becoming older the farther west it lies, and which may be a prolongation of the southern Tuamotus which were generated by the same hotspot.
-Even farther west the hotspot track may include Oeno, Minerve Reef, Marutea, Acton, Rangiroa and the Line Islands, although a continuation through the Line Islands is problematic if it is assumed that the Easter hotspot generated this track but more plausible if Crough seamount is supposed to be its own hotspot.
+Even farther west the hotspot track may include Oeno, Minerve Reef, Marutea, Acton, Rangiroa, the Line Islands and the Mid-Pacific Mountains, although a continuation through the Line Islands is problematic if it is assumed that the Easter hotspot generated this track.
+A different theory has Crough seamount as its own hotspot, that formed the seamounts and islands together with another hotspot ("Larson"), and lesser contributions of the Society and Marquesas hotspot.
 East of Crough, a series of even younger volcanic ridges continues until the East Pacific Rise where the hotspot may be located.
-The Crough hotspot may be a conjugate of the Easter hotspot.
+The Crough hotspot may be a conjugate of the Easter hotspot, and sourced from the middle mantle.